ASTER: Natural and Multi-language Unit Test Generation with LLMs: Related Work

 \section{Related Work}

-Compared to the previous works~\cite{fraser2011evosuite, arcuri2019restful, pacheco2007feedback, pacheco2007randoop, lukasczyk2022pynguin, tillmann2008pex, sen2005cute,godefroid2005dart, tzoref2022tackletest} on conventional testing approaches, we leverage LLM to generate more natural unit tests while supporting multiple PLs.
-There have been several works that attempted to use LLMs for test generations~\cite{wang2024software, tufano2020unit, vikram2023can, bareiss2022code,ryan2024code, schafer2023empirical}.
-The closest works are done by ChatTester~\cite{yuan2024evaluating} and ChatUnitTest~\cite{xie2023chatunitest} (arxiv), which have used the GPT model to generate test cases given the information related to the class under test and has shown that it performs competitively.
+Compared to the previous work~\cite{fraser2011evosuite, arcuri2019restful, pacheco2007feedback, pacheco2007randoop, lukasczyk2022pynguin, tillmann2008pex, sen2005cute,godefroid2005dart, tzoref2022tackletest} on conventional test-generation approaches, we leverage LLMs to generate more natural unit tests while supporting multiple PLs.
+Recently, there have been several attempts at employing LLMs for test generation~\cite{wang2024software, tufano2020unit, vikram2023can, bareiss2022code,ryan2024code, schafer2023empirical, tufano2022generating}.
+AthenaTest~\cite{tufano2020unit} developed a fine-tuning pipeline for test generation.
+Vikram~\etal~\cite{vikram2023can} leveraged LLMs to support property-based testing.
+Ryan~\etal~\cite{ryan2024code} adopted symbolic analysis to boost coverage and Bareiß~\etal~\cite{bareiss2022code} incorporated few-shot examples to guide test generation.
+TestPilot~\cite{schafer2023empirical} synthesizes unit test cases for JavaScript and TypeScript by gathering usage documentation and API functions.
+ChatTester~\cite{yuan2024evaluating} and ChatUnitTest~\cite{chen2024chatunitest} used the GPT model to generate test cases given the information related to the class under test and have shown that it performs competitively.
 However, this approach is specifically tied to GPT, and in many enterprise use cases, this approach may not work.
-Recent Pizzorno and Berger~\cite{pizzorno2024coverup} (arxiv), use LLM as a coverage augmenting approach starting with tests generated by CodaMosa.
-Compared to that work, \aster (1) supports more PLs, (2) generates tests from scratch, (3) creates more natural tests (based on our automated analysis and developers' survey) compared to CodaMosa, which the prior work is dependent on, and (4) generates tests with higher coverage (prior work: line: +7.3\%, branch: +10.3\%, \aster: line: +37.1\%, branch: 24.9\% (with GPT-4, on which the prior work has been evaluated)) compared to CodaMosa.
+Recent Pizzorno and Berger~\cite{pizzorno2024coverup} (arxiv), use LLM as a coverage-augmenting approach starting with tests generated by CodaMosa.
+Compared to that work, \aster supports more PLs, generates tests from scratch, creates more natural tests than CodaMosa, which the prior work is dependent on, and generates tests with higher coverage than CodaMosa (prior work: line: +7.3\%, branch: +10.3\%, \aster: line: +37.1\%, branch: +24.9\% with GPT-4, on which the prior work was evaluated).